mercush/lm-score/README.md

 To set up the client, install `uv`.
 1. Run `uv venv && source .venv/bin/activate`
-2. Once you have the server running, you can run a smoke test to make sure everything is running correctly.
+2. Once you have the server running, you can run a smoke test to make sure everything is working correctly.
 ```
 time uv run tests/benchmark_lm_score.py
 ```